Toward Reliability in the NISQ Era: Robust Interval Guarantee for Quantum Measurements on Approximate States: Robustness Intervals

-The fidelity bounds presented so far have in common that some degree of knowledge about the ground state in question is required.
-However, this degree of knowledge is not necessarily available in practice.
-One scenario in which this can potentially be circumvented is in the context of variational quantum imaginary time evolution (VarQITE).
-In general, VarQITE is a technique to find the ground state of a Hamiltonian $H$~\cite{mcardle2019Variational,Yuan2019theory,motta2020determining} by projecting the time evolution of the initial state to the evolution of the ansatz parameters.
-VarQITE typically comes with an approximation error, stemming from a limited expressibility of the Ansatz state or from noise.
+At this point we would like to point out an interesting connection to variational quantum time evolution (VarQTE).
+In general, VarQTE is a technique to find the ground state of a Hamiltonian $H$~\cite{mcardle2019Variational,Yuan2019theory,motta2020determining} by projecting the time evolution of the initial state to the evolution of the ansatz parameters.
+VarQTE typically comes with an approximation error, stemming from a limited expressibility of the Ansatz state or from noise.
 In Ref.~\cite{zoufal2021error}, this approximation error is quantified in terms of an upper bound on the Bures distance between the evolved state and the true ground state.
 Since there is a one-to-one correspondence between Bures distance and fidelity, these error bounds can be converted to a lower bound on the latter.
 This in turn can then be used to calculate the eigenvalue and expectation bounds presented in this work.
-Thus, in this scenario, our bounds can be evaluated without requiring any knowledge on the true ground state.